-The second workstream will comprise an expansion of the existing operation of the Rapid Assessment Team (a team including Nurses, Physiotherapy, Occupational Therapy and Social Services roles) at the Queen Elizabeth Hospital (QEH).
+- An expansion of the existing operation of the Rapid Assessment Team (a team including Nurses, Physiotherapy, Occupational Therapy and Social Services roles) at the Queen Elizabeth Hospital (QEH).
 This team supports medically stable individuals who present at QEH to receive community support where possible.
 During Monday - Friday, the team operates with c.
-6 workers and 1 worker is available on reduced hours on Saturday and Sunday.
-This scheme will enable supply to more effectively match demand.
+6 workers and 1 worker is available on reduced hours on Saturday and Sunday. - This scheme will increase weekend service capacity.
 The team will refer patients to the Community Crisis Response Team where appropriate.